mroth/tamanegi/README.md

 Can brute force a specific prefix for the hostname hash if desired.

-Tamanegi not designed to be the most performant or featureful, but rather something with code that is easy to compile and understand (I am writing it to better understand the topic myself!).
+Tamanegi not designed to be the most performant or featureful, but rather something with code that is easy to compile and understand (as I am only writing it to better understand the topic myself!).

+**This is an unfinished work in progress.**

 ## Usage